Laval, Quebec: Public transit

+The city is served by both Montréal–Trudeau International Airport which is located 29 km south west of Laval.

 Education

 Laval is home to a variety of vocational/technical centres, colleges and universities, including:

 The city has two separate school boards serving Laval: the Centre de services scolaire de Laval (formerly the Commission scolaire de Laval) for French-speaking students and the Sir Wilfrid Laurier School Board for English-speaking students.
 There is one community English-language high school in the city: Laval Senior Academy, created on 1 July 2015 by the merger of Laval Liberty High School and Laurier Senior High School.

 North Star Academy Laval is the only private English high school in Laval.
 They offer secondary 1 to 5 and the possibility to do a grade 12 diploma from Ontario via their online platform.